 So there you have it, different names to mean different Recipes.
 Although all are delicious and each worth trying.
 I hope you try this Homemade Calzone with fresh veggies first.
 Buon Appetito!

-Homemade Fresh Veggie Calzone
+Easy Homemade Calzone

 - 1 ready made pizza dough (store bought, bakery or homemade)